attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_java/README.md

 Open the file sdk/server/java/conf/att-api.properties and find the following settings:

-    # Replace these values with apiKey, secretKey, and short code
+    # Replace these values with AppKey and Secret found in your
-    # for your application in devconnect.
+    # application
-    apiKey=XXXXXX
+    AppKey=XXXXXX
-    secretKey=XXXXXX
+    Secret=XXXXXX

     # the OAuth Redirect Url setup above.
     authCallbackUrl=http://127.0.0.1:8080/att/callback